 Willow Lake, 1925

 Outcries of terror shredded through the mid-summer evening air like piercing daggers.
 My young eyes watched as my once small, quiet village became illuminated in colors of angry reds, yellows, and oranges.
-The smell of smoke, burning wood, plastic, and flesh left me feeling nauseated and light-headed, as I observed in fear.
+The smell of smoke, burning wood, plastic, and flesh left me nauseous and light-headed, as I observed in fear.

 Our wooden homes lit up like fireworks, branches of trees causing the roofs to cave in as they collapsed under the relentless blaze.